ypxio/apptizer-client/README.md

 # Apptizer Client

-Please note: Currently now apptizer still developed and source code will be available soon.
-If you interested with us, make sure you watch to this repository to receive update or sent email to apptizersupport@yuripertamax.me so I can manually added you as subscriber
+Please note: Currently now Apptizer still developed and source code will be available soon.
+If you interested with us, make sure you watch to this repository to receive update or sent us an email to apptizersupport@yuripertamax.me so I can manually added you as subscriber

 [![apptizer-banner](https://lh5.googleusercontent.com/EPAj4rQvx6OyQmOdTT9e1Y5A_s7SAJUdwWxLrmD9HvbKbGk48VwSfDI-lXp0PchsvwIM)](https://apptizer.yuripertamax.me)